Just about any time somebody does better than Andrew Younghusband.

 In the Season 10 premiere, Mariah admits to being a drunk driver.
-She proceeds to laugh it off in the confession cam and then when she arrives at the rehab centre, she makes a further lighthearted comment about her drunk-driving.
+She proceeds to laugh it off in the confession cam and then when she arrives at the rehab center, she makes a further lighthearted comment about her drunk-driving.
 Andrew then proceeds to thoroughly chew her out, citing that many people who are watching this have had friends or family die on the roads.
 It's somewhat satisfying to watch the wind being taken out of her sails a bit.

 Mariah would later earn herself a legitimate moment of awesome by graduating in the third-last episode, and then immediately getting a tattoo to remind her never to drink and drive again.
-On top of that, in a scene that was sadly deleted from the Season 12 finale, Andrew actually brought her back to try and get through to Krystal before her final drive, showing that while Krystal might not have taken much on-board from the experience, Mariah certainly did.
+On top of that, in a scene that was sadly deleted from the Season 12 finale, Andrew actually brought her back to try and get through to Krystal before her final drive, showing that while Krystal might not have taken much on board from the experience, Mariah certainly did.

 Daniela from Season 12 managing to pass the trailer challenge despite struggling during the lesson.
 How?
-She took the initiative, and used Google to research ways to help.
+She took the initiative and used Google to research ways to help.

 Tyler, the one who asked for the lessons, managed to pass on his first attempt.